Denk-Em/kStatistics/README.md

 ```
 9.0
 ```
-When a value is missing, an error occurs :
+When a value is missing, an error occurs:
 ```
 print(evaluate('m[1]=1, m[2]=2, m[3]=3, m[5]=5', cum2mom(5)))
 ```